 The total space needed for our facility is approximately eight acres, with a building square footage of approximately 48,500.
 This will include sufficient space for a play area, a play field, and adequate parking.
-The envisioned school building will include:

-'''

--seven student support rooms;

--an art room;

--a music room;

--a media center;

--a gymnasium;

--a parent room;

--a front office;

--administrative spaces for our principal and deans;

-'''
+The envisioned school building will include: -approximately 28 classrooms; -seven student support rooms; -an art room; -a music room; -a media center; -a gymnasium; -a parent room; -a front office; -administrative spaces for our principal and deans; -a teacher workroom; -and, a conference room.